 Trimesta clinical trial funding

-The ongoing Phase II clinical trial for relapsing-remitting MS in women is funded to completion with over $8 million in grant funding awarded to date.
+The ongoing Phase II clinical trial for relapsing-remitting MS in women is funded to completion with over $8 million in grant funding awarded to UCLA from organizations such as the National Institutes for Health and the National Multiple Sclerosis Society.

 The majority of the ongoing Phase II clinical trial for cognitive dysfunction in female MS patients is funded by private foundations.